 Based on this, you can break-down your automation strategy into three segments:

-I'll also share with you examples and action time so that you can implement them too.
+I'll also share with you some examples and action tips so that you can implement them too.

 Let's dive right in.